-Many gardeners have heard the term "heirloom tomato" but don't really know what it means.
+What is an heirloom tomato?
+Many gardeners have heard the term but don't really know what it means.
 Happily, it's an easy definition: a variety that has been passed down from gardener to gardener.
 Unlike modern hybrid varieties, heirloom tomatoes come true from seed, making them easy to share.

-The main reason to choose heirloom varieties is the flavor.
-There's no one heirloom-tomato taste; you'll find a wide range of flavors in the heirloom-tomato world.
-But many heirlooms are prized for having an old-time taste -- they're a far cry from tomatoes at the grocery store, or even from many modern hybrids like 'Better Boy' or 'Early Girl'.
+The main reason to choose heirloom tomato varieties is the flavor.
+There's no one taste; you'll find a wide range of flavors in the heirloom-tomato world.
+But many of these varieties are prized for having an old-time taste—they're a far cry from tomatoes at the grocery store, or even from many modern hybrids like 'Better Boy' or 'Early Girl'.

 Tomato 'Gold Rush Currant'

-Heirloom tomatoes come in a wide variety of shapes, colors, and sizes.
+Heirloom tomatoes come in a wide variety of shapes, colors, and sizes—there's an heirloom tomato for every space.
 'Gold Rush Currant' is a delightful little one that offers lots of small but very sweet yellow-orange fruits in clusters.
 It's an indeterminate variety, and its fruit ripens about 80 days from transplanting.

 Test Garden Tip: Many yellow tomatoes have a sweeter taste than their red counterparts.